jitsi/jitsi/README.md

 Jitsi Desktop is the heritage of Jitsi Meet.
 While some components are still used in e.g. [Jigasi](https://github.com/jitsi/jigasi), the project is not actively developed anymore.
-Improvements, bugfixes and builds are entirely based on community contributions.
+Improvements, bugfixes, and builds are entirely based on community contributions.

 ## Installation